 Pagination options take effect only after a document has exported to Word or PDF.

 Formatting exceptions take effect only after a document has been exported to Word or PDF.

 When activated, the Style will be applied to Word or PDF documents exported from Legito.
 We recommend keeping this feature activated if not using the Advanced Layout Design add-on.

 If the above, “Export Style to Microsoft Word” is not activated, and the Advanced Layout Design add-on is in use, a Clause’s default Advanced Layout Design may be automatically inserted by choosing the Style.
 Any Advanced Style inserted into an existing Style must have a name that matches the name of a Word style in your Advanced Layout Design (.docx) file.

-With the exception of Pagination, Formatting Exceptions, Indentation, and Line Spacing, any Styles parameters (including inserted Advance Layout Design) configured here can be adjusted directly and on an individual basis in Legito Template Editor.
+With the exception of Pagination, Formatting Exceptions, Indentation, and Line Spacing, any Styles parameters (including inserted Advanced Layout Design) configured here can be adjusted directly and on an individual basis in Legito Template Editor.
 Adjustments made in Template Editor will override a programmed Style only for that Clause or Element instance.

 Choosing Styles and other formatting options in Template Editor

 Style configuration options for Clauses and Elements are available in Template Editor, under the Design menu item.
 Once clicked on, the top row will list Styles options.
 The options are different for Clauses and Elements.

 - Spacing Before